miura/fiji-temporal-colorcode/README.md

 # Temporal-colorcode

-The downstream clone of Fiji Temporal Color Coder, for adding DOI to the code.
+The downstream clone of Fiji Temporal Color Coder for stamping a DOI to the code.
+For your pull request, please do so to the Fiji repo [fiji/fiji](https://github.com/fiji/fiji/)

 ## Website